 Who is it best for?
 Anyone who embraces the geek culture of comic books, superhero films and sci fiction.

 Top tip Bring your picnic to enjoy amidst a motley crew of miscellaneous fictional characters from Sailor Moon to Star Trekkies.
+Saturday is the busiest day – so if you’re visiting with younger children, the quieter Friday and Sunday sessions are a good option.

 While you’re there Take a trip on the Emirates Air Line.
 Well, it is a chance to get a Superman’s eye view of London, so take a short walk along the riverside to Emirates Royal Dock and hop on the cablecar across the Thames to North Greenwich, where you can dine at one of the many eateries, including kiddy favourite Nandos.

-Fun fact The first Hollywood panel at San Diego Comic Con was, appropriately, about Star Wars, with a fresh-faced Mark Hamill making an appearance alongside, though only a handful of attendees showed up.
+Fun fact The first Hollywood panel at San Diego Comic Con was, appropriately, about Star Wars, with a fresh-faced Mark Hamill making an appearance, though only a handful of attendees showed up.
 These days, Comic Con wouldn’t be Comic Con without a good dollop of everything Star Wars from Lego figures to collectibles.

 Did you know?
 In 2014, Harry Potter actor Daniel Radcliffe went unnoticed at San Diego Comic Con, because he disguised himself in a Spider-Man costume.